Fathers Day Gifts - Sitewide Header

 Let us quickly recap the important points...

-* Listen to your teen’s ideas with an open mind and note the various activities he plans to indulge in, in his room.
+* Listen to your teen’s ideas with an open mind and note the various activities they plan to indulge in, in their room.

-* Ask him to prepare a dream folder of the colors, themes and look he wants in the room.
+* Ask them to prepare a dream folder of the colors, themes and look they want in the room.
 Remember that most kids have more than one hobby and interests.
-Having a list will help your teen decide which one he wants the room to portray.
+Having a list will help your teen decide which one they want the room to portray.

 * Set a budget and keep your teen informed and involved in the financial aspect of redecorating in the latest teen trends.
 Your teenager is on the threshold of adulthood.
-Introduce him to money matters...it is a lesson that will be an asset to him in the future.
+Introduce them to money matters...it is a lesson that will be an asset to them in the future.

 Of all the teen bedroom furniture, the bed is the biggest piece in the room.
 I know what you are thinking ('er...that is why it is called the BEDroom!!').
 Choosing the right bed is not an easy decision.